Superfoods: Fact or Fiction

 One of the more heavily marketed superfoods is avocados.
 And for good reason too.
 This fruit contains plenty of monounsaturated and polyunsaturated fats that are good for anti-inflammatory processes in the body.
 The omega-3 content helps promote healthy skin elasticity which maintains a youthful appearance.
 They also have a high fiber content.
 One medium avocado delivers 10 grams of fiber.
 Avocados also contain antioxidants in the form of vitamins C and E. They also contain vitamins K, and B6.

-According to a research study done on the online marketing of superfood products; many of the foods that appear in influencer posts, blogs, and other online posts contain the benefits of certain foods but leave out the biological function they provide.
-For example, chia seeds was one of the most common superfoods found in unbiased search engine trials (Google being 94% of web searchers’ preference).
+According to a research study done on the online marketing of superfood products, many of the foods that appear in influencer posts, blogs, and other online content contain the benefits of certain foods but leave out the biological functions they provide.
+For example, chia seeds were one of the most common superfoods found in unbiased search engine trials (Google being 94% of web searchers’ preference).
 Chia seeds were described as having high protein and being good for digestion but with little to no mention of bioactive compounds.
 The conclusive result of the study was that the online buzz about superfoods does not contain nutritional misinformation, but that it does not contain enough detailed information.
-Generally a lot of the information provided on the top searched superfoods (kale, spinach, chia seeds, avocados, etc.) was correct but lacked the scientific explanation behind their functions.
+Generally, a lot of the information provided on the top-searched superfoods (kale, spinach, chia seeds, avocados, etc.) was correct but lacked the scientific explanation behind their functions.
 Yes, the information provided by articles should be easy to understand for the typical consumer, but it should avoid creating false pretenses.
-The research article does warn about the false expectation of a one ingredient fixes all mindset, yet reassures that the incorporation of such foods into a balanced diet does provide health benefits.
-If you go back over the list provided above you may notice that the nutritional information did include bioactive compounds (polyunsaturated fatty acids, polyphenols etc.) and their functions along with the macronutrients (protein, carbohydrates, fats) many are familiar with.
-The functions for the vitamins and minerals are also provided for further explanation of the benefits of these foods.
+The research article does warn about the false expectation of a one-ingredient-fixes-all mindset, yet reassures that the incorporation of such foods into a balanced diet does provide health benefits.

 Sources:

-Réhault-Godbert S, Guyot N, Nys Y. The Golden Egg: Nutritional Value, Bioactivities, and Emerging Benefits for Human Health.
+1. Réhault-Godbert S, Guyot N, Nys Y. The Golden Egg: Nutritional Value, Bioactivities, and Emerging Benefits for Human Health.
 Nutrients.
 2019 Mar 22;11(3):684. doi: 10.3390/nu11030684.
 PMID: 30909449; PMCID: PMC6470839.

-Cobos Á, Díaz O. 'Superfoods': Reliability of the Information for Consumers Available on the Web.
+2. Cobos Á, Díaz O. 'Superfoods': Reliability of the Information for Consumers Available on the Web.
 Foods.
 2023 Jan 26;12(3):546. doi: 10.3390/foods12030546.
 PMID: 36766074; PMCID: PMC9914617.

 Previous